Our top tips for safely loading and unloading equipment

 1. Induction & PPE

-• Make sure you’re wearing high visibility clothing, steel cap boots and other PPE appropriate to the task.
+- Make sure you’re wearing high visibility clothing, steel cap boots and other personal protective equipment (PPE) appropriate to the task.
 This typically includes gloves and safety glasses as well as a hard hat.

 2. Proper prep prevents poor performance

-• Have emergency equipment in place if something goes wrong, including a first aid kit and fire extinguisher.
+- Have emergency equipment in place if something goes wrong, including a first aid kit, fire extinguisher, and other safety precautions.

 3. Loading equipment: load it up